ntnu-arl/aerial_gym_simulator/docs/2_getting_started.md

         # then set this environment variable
         export VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json

-        # Please add this this your .bashrc or .zshrc
+        # Please add this your .bashrc or .zshrc
         # file to avoid setting the environment variables
         # every time you want to run the simulator
         ```